Pera-Swarm/java-robot/README.md

 # Java Robot

-This is a boilerplate template for java virtual robotst, *Pera-Swarm*
+This is a boilerplate template for java virtual robots, under *Pera-Swarm*

 More details will be updated soon.